NSW Climate Change Policy Framework

 The NSW Government has released the NSW Climate Change Policy Framework, which commits NSW to the aspirational objectives of achieving net-zero emissions by 2050 and helping NSW to become more resilient to a changing climate.

-The policy framework defines the NSW Government’s role in reducing carbon emissions and adapting to the impacts of climate change and sets out next steps for implementation.
+The policy framework defines the NSW Government’s role in reducing carbon emissions and adapting to the impacts of climate change.

 Click here for further information.

-The Government has worked with the ACT Government and the Climate Change Research Centre at the University of NSW to provide local-scale projections of future changes in temperature, rainfall and other climate variables for the whole of NSW and the ACT.
-These fine-scale projections will help local government, business and the community to build resilience in the face of future extreme events and hazards by helping them to understand the impacts of climate change in their local areas.
+In 2014, the Government released local-scale projections of future changes in temperature, rainfall and other climate variables for NSW and the ACT.
+These fine-scale (10km) projections will help local government, business and the community to build resilience in the face of future extreme events and hazards by helping them to understand the impacts of climate change in their local areas.

 By understanding climate impacts, the community, business and government can better manage risk and take actions to adapt.